Nucala: 7 things you should know

 - A small percentage of people receiving Nucala may develop antibodies to it, which may slightly increase its clearance.
-The clinical relevance of this is not known as there has been no evidence of a correlation between anti-mepolizumab antibody titers and change in eosinophil level.
+The clinical relevance of this is not known as there has been no evidence of a correlation between anti-mepolizumab antibody titers and a change in eosinophil level.

 - It is unknown what effect Nucala has during pregnancy on the unborn child.
 There are no data on the effect of Nucala during lactation.
 The risks vs benefits need to be weighed up.
 Any woman that does become pregnant while being administered Nucala should enroll on the pregnancy exposure registry by calling 1-877-311-8972 or visiting www.mothertobaby.org/asthma.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects